zyzyz/hexo-tag-optimized-gif/README.md

 Add embedded html5 video to hexo, but treat it like a GIF.

 Maybe you are recording GIFs for your blog but the GIF files are too big and many of them are eating up band width from your free plan CDN?
-An optimization is to use some kind of CDN like Cloudinay which is able to covert your uploaded GIF into smaller `MP4` or `WebM` video file by just changing extension at the end of your file URL.
+An optimization is to use some kind of CDN like Cloudinary which is able to covert your uploaded GIF into smaller `MP4` or `WebM` video file by just changing extension of your file URI.

 This tag will add a `<video>` tag with `autoplay` and `loop` attributes when generation, helping you achieve the optimization.